lkuper/CMPS290S-2018-09/course-overview.md

 The presentation format is up to you, but I suggest using slides unless you're confident of your blackboard skills.  **You must email me a draft of your slides (or detailed notes, if not using slides) at least 24 hours before your presentation.**

 These presentations do not need to be highly polished performances, like conference talks do.
 Nevertheless, **take them seriously**.
-Don't show up with sloppy or incomplete slides or notes.
-Practice your presentation before doing the real thing.
+Don't show up with sloppy or incomplete slides or notes, and practice your presentation.

 **You must turn in a final copy of your slides or notes by EOD on the day you give your presentation**, either by emailing to me (if you'd prefer not to make your materials public), or by uploading to [the `presentations` directory in our course repo](https://github.com/lkuper/CMPS290S-2018-09/tree/master/presentations).